mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 would not always return the shortest distance between the atom :math:`i` and all the others atoms :math:`j`, which explain the more complex relation used.

+TO ADD : TEST IT ON THE CURRENT SYSTEM !!!

 Monte Carlo step
 ----------------